verifly24/Verifly-Terms/Terms and Conditions for Verifly.md

 ## 8. Privacy Policy

-Our Privacy Policy, available at [TBD], is incorporated into these Terms by reference.
+Our Privacy Policy, available at https://github.com/verifly24/Verifly-Terms/blob/main/Privacy%20Policy%20for%20Verifly.md, is incorporated into these Terms by reference.

 ## 9. Modifications to the Services